-- Reviewed and approved the lease of additional office spaces from Ayala Land, Inc., for endorsement to the Board; - Reviewed and approved the engagement of BPI Capital Corporation as one (1) of the Issue Managers and Joint Lead Underwriters and Bookrunners for the Company's proposed preferred shares offering, for endorsement to the board; - Reviewed and approved amendments to the offtake agreement with Maibarara Geothermal, Inc., for endorsement to the board; - Reviewed and approved the issuance by ENEX Energy Corp. of a letter of support in favor of Palawan55 Exploration & Production Corporation; - 5.
+- Reviewed and approved the lease of additional office spaces from Ayala Land, Inc., for endorsement to the Board; - 2.
+Reviewed and approved the engagement of BPI Capital Corporation as one (1) of the Issue Managers and Joint Lead Underwriters and Bookrunners for the Company's proposed preferred shares offering, for endorsement to the board: - 3.
+Reviewed and approved amendments to the offtake agreement with Maibarara Geothermal, Inc., for endorsement to the board; - Reviewed and approved the issuance by ENEX Energy Corp. of a letter of support in favor of Palawan55 Exploration & Production Corporation; - 5.
 Reviewed and approved the issuance of a guarantee for ACEN Cayman debt facilities;

-Lester

-Served as member of the Committee until April 24, 2023.

-Appointed as Chairperson of the Committee on

-April 24, 2023.

-Appointed as member of the Committee on

-April 24, 2023.

-Reviewed and approved the loan of Ingrid3 Power Corp. from Batangas Clean Energy, Inc., for endorsement to the board;

-- 7. Reviewed and approved the property-for

-- share swap between Buendia Christiana

-- Holdings Corp. and AREIT, Inc., for

-- endorsement to the board; and

-- 8. Reviewed and approved the development loan between ACE Endevor, Inc. and Apolaki Two, - Inc., for endorsement to the board.
+- 6. Reviewed and approved the loan of Ingrid3 Power Corp. from Batangas Clean Energy, Inc., for endorsement to the board; - 7.
+Reviewed and approved the property-forshare swap between Buendia Christiana Holdings Corp. and AREIT, Inc., for endorsement to the board; and - 8.
+Reviewed and approved the development loan between ACE Endevor, Inc. and Apolaki Two, Inc., for endorsement to the board.